omrylcn/ml_system/README.md

   - There are three main parts like `data processing,training and prediction`.
   - `pipeline` : scikit-learn - model is saved as pipeline
-  - `Docker` : model prediction service is a docker images
+  - `Docker` : model prediction service is a docker image
-  - `.yml` format : model config files
+  - `.yml`:format of model config files

 ## B. Second Stage : `MLOps level 1: Pipeline`